quarkusio/jbang-catalog/README.md

 # jbang-catalog
-Collection of JBang scripts to deal with Quarkus releases, etc
+Collection of JBang scripts related to Quarkus and its subprojects